VijayyPatel/Student-Grade-Calculator/README.md

 # Author
 Your Vijay Patel
 - Feel free to edit the content according to your specific project details and preferences.
-Once you're happy with it, you can save it as README.md and include it in your GitHub repository.